- Reference Number: HEY-770/2016

 The increased potential for developing either breast cancer or fertility problems (difficulty in getting pregnant again) following a termination of pregnancy, has not been proven.
 However, a small number of research studies have identified a slightly higher risk of future miscarriage or early birth.

-An untreated infection can cause fertility problems.
-So it is essential that your partner takes all antibiotics prescribed and follows the post-operative care and advice given by their nurse/doctor.
+An untreated infection can cause fertility problems, so it is essential that your partner takes any prescribed antibiotics and follows the post-operative care and advice given by their nurse/doctor.
 This includes contacting your partner’s GP if they have any problems following their procedure.

 It is usual for women to experience some bleeding for several days after a termination of pregnancy.
 What exactly your partner can expect will be explained before she leaves the department, as it depends upon her procedure.
 If your partner has any concerns over bleeding, they can contact the ward or department.
 Telephone numbers are provided on each of the information leaflets.